Release Notes » Release 2.2.0 (2019/06/15)

 Breaks and Deprecated Features

 In this release, we isolated the executor interface from tf::Taskflow, and merge tf::Framework with tf::Taskflow.
-This change largely improved the modularity and composability of Cpp-Taskflow in creating clean task dependency graphs and execution flows.
+This change largely improved the modularity and composability of Taskflow in creating clean task dependency graphs and execution flows.
 Performance is also better.
 While this introduced some breaks in tf::Taskflow, we have managed to make it as less painful as possible for users to adapt to the new change.

 Previously, tf::Taskflow is a hero class that manages both a task dependency graph and the execution of all graphs including frameworks.
 For example: